auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 ## Setup Auth0 Config Plugin {{{ data-action=code data-code="app.json#10:15"}}}

 The Auth0 package runs custom native code that must be configured at build time.
-Use <a href="https://docs.expo.dev/guides/config-plugins/" target="_blank">Expo Config Plugin</a> to achieve this.
+Use <a href="https://docs.expo.dev/guides/config-plugins/" target="_blank" rel="noreferrer">Expo Config Plugin</a> to achieve this.

-The `react-native-auth0` plugin will be added in the <a href="https://docs.expo.dev/workflow/configuration/" target="_blank">Expo config</a>
+The `react-native-auth0` plugin will be added in the <a href="https://docs.expo.dev/workflow/configuration/" target="_blank" rel="noreferrer">Expo config</a>

 ## Generate Native Source Code {{{ data-action=code data-code="app.json#31:36"}}}